 The meal was very nice, we decided to eat in the covered part of the restaurant that served a la carte.
 I ordered a beef dish, while Annie had lobster.
 We chattered about the magic of the place, the romanticism was certainly there.
 We seemed to be the only ones there, but it was quite early, it did fill up as the evening went on.

 Our meals arrived, looking tantalizingly moth watering, much better than what we had imagined.
 The aromas swirled around our noses teasing our senses like ecstasy as our saliva glands went into overdrive.
 We timidly took our first mouthful and savoured the delights of the exquisite cooking; gastronomy down to a tee.
-To compliment the dish, we had a glass of wine apiece, actually, I think I had two.
+To complement the dish, we had a glass of wine apiece, actually, I think I had two.
 The meal was delicious and if nothing else I hoped that Annie my wife had enjoyed the evening.
-We sat there enchanted by each other company, at peace with each other and still madly in love, with all the charm and respect that goes hand -in-hand with that.
+We sat there enchanted by each other company, at peace with each other and still madly in love, with all the charm and respect that goes hand-in-hand with that.

 To complete the meal on this special occasion, the staff presented Annie with a gesture of a small chocolate brownie as a birthday cake, a lovely way to round off the day with, to which both ate with pleasure.